Learn about fat necrosis – a benign (not cancer) breast condition – including what it is, what causes it and how it’s diagnosed.

 Breast cysts

-Sometimes, within an area of fat necrosis the damaged tissue can form a cyst containing an oily fluid (oil cyst).
+Sometimes, within an area of fat necrosis the damaged tissue breaks down to an oily fluid that can form as a cyst (oil cyst).

-Breast cysts don’t usually need any treatment or follow-up.
+Breast cysts do not usually need any treatment or follow-up.
+Most cysts go away by themselves and are nothing to worry about.

-6. Can fat necrosis increase the risk of breast cancer?
+7. Does having fat necrosis increase my risk of breast cancer?

-Having fat necrosis does not increase your risk of developing breast cancer.
+Having fat necrosis does not increase your risk of developing breast cancer in the future.

-However, it’s still important to be breast aware and go back to your GP if you notice any changes in your breasts, regardless of how soon these occur after your diagnosis of fat necrosis.
+But it’s important to go back to your GP if you notice any changes in your breasts, no matter how soon after your diagnosis of fat necrosis.

 Was this helpful?